Skip to Content

 “Vice President Harris, a former prosecutor, will be fundamentally disadvantaged by this format, which will serve to shield Donald Trump from direct exchanges with the Vice President.
 We suspect this is the primary reason for his campaign’s insistence on muted microphones,” the letter from the Harris campaign to the network, shared in part with CNN, said.

-ABC News has offered assurances to the Harris campaign that if there is significant cross talk between Harris and Trump, the network may choose to turn on the mics so that the public can understand what is happening, the moderator would discourage either candidate from interrupting constantly and the moderator would also work to explain to viewers what is being said, according to the source familiar.
+The network, according to the source familiar, has offered assurances to the Harris campaign that if there is significant cross talk between Harris and Trump, it may choose to turn on the mics so that the public can understand what is happening, the moderator would discourage either candidate from interrupting constantly and the moderator would also work to explain to viewers what is being said.

 Pool reporters, who can report on what they hear both sides saying, will also be in the room, the source added.

-The campaign went on to write in the letter that it was accepting the terms so as not to risk Trump pulling out of the debate.
+The campaign wrote in its letter that it was accepting the terms so as not to risk Trump pulling out of the debate.

 “Notwithstanding our concerns, we understand that Donald Trump is a risk to skip the debate altogether, as he has threatened to do previously, if we do not accede to his preferred format,” the campaign said.
 “We do not want to jeopardize the debate.
 For this reason, we accept the full set of rules proposed by ABC, including muted microphones.”

-The Trump campaign has accepted the rules governing the September 10 matchup.
+The Trump campaign had previously accepted the rules governing the September 10 matchup.

 The former president addressed the issue of microphones during an event in Virginia last week, saying: “We agreed to the same rules, I don’t know, doesn’t matter to me, I’d rather have it probably on, but the agreement was that it would be the same as it was last time.”